- Share this article on Facebook

 “So, as you buy this album, I hope it triggers emotions.
 I hope you feel joy, heartache, triumph, surprise; you laugh, cry, nudge someone beside you,” he wrote.
 “I hope the album rocks you, soothes you, raises questions, answers, evokes feelings, all the way through until Officially Alive,” Paisley continued, referring to his upcoming full length album.

-The tune -- ostensibly about fostering understanding between the North and South, and whites and blacks --set the Internet abuzz Monday on the heels of its release, with critics blasting its use of Confederate-flag imagery and lyrics including: "I'm just a white man comin' to you from the southland/Tryin' to understand what it's like not to be/I'm proud of where I'm from, but not everything we've done/And it ain't like you and me can re-write history."
+Ostensibly a tune about fostering understanding between the north and south, and whites and blacks, the song used imagery such as the Confederate Flag and lamented the impact of Reconstruction, with lines such as, “I’m just a white man comin’ to you from the southland/Tryin’ to understand what it’s like not to be/I’m proud of where I’m from, but not everything we’ve done/And it ain’t like you and me can re-write history.”

 The song also includes a verse and duet with LL Cool J, who provides the perspective of a black northerner.

 Despite the criticism, Paisley is sticking by the track.